-This list could be huge but to name a few: Thomas Newman, Alexandre Desplat, Phillip Glass, Gustavo Santaolalla, Ryuichi Sakamoto, Ólafur Arnalds.
-Bands like Sigur Rós and Coldplay.
+This list could be a huge list but to name a few: Thomas Newman, Alexandre Desplat, Phillip Glass, Gustavo Santaolalla, Ryuichi Sakamoto, Ólafur Arnalds.
+Bands like Sigur Rós, and Coldplay.
 I also have a special love for baroque music mainly from Handel.

 What's the strangest method you've used to get the perfect sound?

 I love to explore with soft, delicate sounds so I’m always experimenting.
 Like playing the guitar with fluffy gloves or the cello pitched down as much as possible to get a soft dark timbre and so on.

 What do you do to decompress after a long day in front of the monitors?

 Run, learn a new idiom (for now I'm trying to improve my Russian), and perfect my burger recipe.
 Also, I'm getting addicted to playing chess.